Services for Persons with Disabilities

 Retrieval of items from the Library’s shelves

-Because some of our higher level shelving is not universally accessible, we would be happy to retrieve books for persons in wheelchairs or unable to reach the items with the step stools available on floors 5 through 10.
+We are happy to retrieve books for persons who are unable to reach the items from our shelves on floors 5 through 10.

 Renewal of Books